Water Wastage in the UK: A Leaky Legacy [Plus What You Can Do]

 And although we probably should be more conscious of the water we use at home, most of this water is lost before it ever makes it into our households.

 In fact, almost all of the leaks take place far from the home, in places where it is cheaper to just leave them be rather than to try and fix them.

 Water companies have been pledging for years to reduce water leakages, but very little has changed.
 In fact, in some instances the opposite has happened.

 Different water companies have blamed bad weather for the failure to really reduce the volume of the leaking water.
 But critics blame a lack of regulation in the water industry, and a lack of competition forcing the water companies to take any real action.

 The most wasteful water companies throw away more water than is even consumed per household.

-As this bar chart shows, Northern Ireland Water loses nearly twice as much in leaks than the average home in Northern Ireland uses!
+Northern Ireland Water loses nearly twice as much in leaks than the average home in Northern Ireland uses!